ibmverse/verse-developer/tutorials/2_add_mailCompose.md

 Congratulations!
 You have successfully added an action button to the Mail Compose View, and registered the relevant application with Verse.

-### How does it work?
+### How it works
-In this section, a new extension is added under a different application ID.
+In this section, a new application with its own `app_id` is added into `widget.json` and thus registered with Verse.
+Under this new app, we add an extension with its own `ext_id`.
 It is also possible to add multiple extensions within the same app.
-In that case, you will append the new extension to the `extensions` array.
+We will give you an example in the next section.

 You might have noticed that some of the properties in the newly added application are quite different from the previous bizCard application.